The IJNM Vision

 The Core Idea

-The vision of In Jesus’ Name Ministries is simple and biblical: people come together in small groups, worship in homes and locally-funded buildings, grow in their faith, and then multiply.
-Those who are led out of sin into sanctification become the ones who lead others.
+The vision of In Jesus’ Name Ministries is simple and also Biblical: A few Christians come together in small groups, worship Our Lord Jesus in homes and/or locally-funded buildings, grow in their faith, and then multiply.

 This is not a top-down church model where a few do ministry for the many.
 This is a body model — where every member has a role, every home can be a church, and every believer is a potential minister.
 Ministry multiplies from within.